justlark/lark.gay/site/content/furry-carnival.md

 topic.
 Every month, there's a theme or discussion prompt for folks to respond to, and at the end of the month there's a roundup post linking to everyone's submissions.
 A rotating "host" decides that month's theme, collects responses, and posts the roundup.
-The idea is to encourage discussion and bring attention to blogs that might otherwise go unnoticed.
-Blogging carnivals are an artifact of a bygone era of the web, but they are not forgotten.
+The idea is to encourage discussion and help folks discover new blogs.
+Think of it like a book club, except instead of reading books you write essays and share them.

 ## How it works